imazen/resizer-web/content/docs/install/aspnet.md

 5. Relax and have fun!
 This software has been refined and improved since its creation in 2007, with a focus on security, stability, and performance.
 [Check out the history of the project](/history).
 Unlike all the sample code you find on the internet, it avoids [the 29 common image resizing pitfalls](http://nathanaeljones.com/163/20-image-resizing-pitfalls/).
 Over 10K websites use the ImageResizer; why not read a few [recent testimonials from some of the more well-known people & companies?](/testimonials).

 6. Spread the word!
 Tell your friends and co-workers about this library.
 And click the +1 button to tell [Google Plus](http://plus.google.com/) that this is an awesome site.
-Have ideas or feedback? [share them on our UserVoice site, so others can vote up your proposals](http://resizer.uservoice.com).
+Have ideas or feedback?
+[Share them on our UserVoice site, so others can vote up your proposals](http://resizer.uservoice.com).

 7. Ready to go live?
 Get the [Performance Edition](/plugins/editions/performance), which includes [disk caching](/plugins/diskcache) and several other invaluable plugins.
 This project requires my full-time attention (and part-time help from others), so please support it by purchasing [a paid edition](/buy) or [an all-inclusive support contract](/support/contracts).